-Georgia Harrison: I had no option but to take Stephen Bear to court
+Georgia Harrison: I was living in fear of more sex footage

 Ms Harrison - who has waived her right to anonymity - started criminal proceedings against Bear, who she met on a reality show, in December 2020.

+She said the process of going to court was tough but "empowering".

 "I just felt it was the only option.
-I'd been pushed so far, and before I actually saw the video had gone viral on the internet, I'd already had multiple men telling me they had it shown to them," she told the BBC's Sunday with Laura Kuenssberg programme.
+I'd been pushed so far, and before I actually saw the video had gone viral on the internet, I'd already had multiple men telling me they had it shown to them," she said.

-"So I think when I saw it was on OnlyFans, it was just the final straw for me."

 Bear was given a restraining order to not contact Ms Harrison, who has appeared on Love Island and The Only Way Is Essex, for five years.